 We’ve reviewed our services to ensure they’re in line with the latest government advice and we’ll be continuing with all our services as normal for now.
 We’ll be in touch if any further measures are announced to let you know of any changes to our services.

-We’ve been working hard to adapt the way we deliver our services ensuring customer and staff safety remain our top priority.
-And as we expand our services, we’re closely following government advice, so we do so in a responsible way.
+We've adapted the way we deliver our services ensuring customer and staff safety remain our top priority.
+And as we've expanded our services, we’ve closely followed government advice, so we do so in a responsible way.
 Please bear with us as it will be some time before our services are completely back to normal but be assured that we’re doing all we can to provide the best service in the current situation.
 Find out more below.

 As the impact of coronavirus remains, we’re continuing to focus our efforts where it matters most to you.
 This includes keeping you safe in your home and being here to offer support and advice about paying your rent, claiming benefits and money advice as we know this is a worrying time and job situations are changing.
 Our priority as always is to keep you and your home safe and we’re advising customers and staff to keep following the latest government advice to protect yourself.
 This includes letting us know if you’re self-isolating or have been diagnosed.